VictorAndrevon/victorandrevon.github.io/trend-analysis.md

 Licensing began to rebound in 2021, with **4,156 licenses issued**, almost doubling the previous year.
 Growth continued into 2022 and 2023, reaching **5,865 new licenses by 2023**, the highest count since the pre-pandemic peak of 2018 (5,263 licenses).

 2024 followed closely behind with 5,506 new licenses, showing that while NYC may have been bruised, it wasn’t broken.
-Entrepreneurs returned—albeit with new priorities and perhaps a different appetite for risk.
+Entrepreneurs returned with new priorities and perhaps a different appetite for risk.

 But the rebound wasn’t uniform.